-CHAPTER 7 Strategic Corridor Planning

-Strategic Corridor Planning Team
+CHAPTER 7 Strategic Corridor Planning RESPONSIBLE UNIT Division of Planning Strategic Planning Branch Strategic Corridor Planning Team

 The Strategic Corridor Planning Team evaluates system and corridor needs for state maintained roadways.
 It enhances and continues to update scoring processes for prioritizing projects considered for inclusion in the Six-Year Highway Plan through the use of SHIFT (Strategic Highway Investment Formula for Tomorrow) and the District Transportation Plan (DTP).
 The DTP details SHIFT processes and lists the projects resulting from Statewide and Regional scoring methods.
-The Strategic Corridor Planning Team also conducts technical project studies consisting of large studies to Data Needs Analysis (DNA) Studies in order to perform the necessary levels of planning to develop a conceptual and draft purpose and need statement, identifies major environmental issues including environmental justice, initiates consultation with local officials, initiates agency coordination and conducts appropriate levels of public involvement.
+The Strategic Corridor Planning Team also conducts technical project studies consisting of large statewide studies to Data Needs Analysis (DNA) Studies in order to perform the necessary levels of planning to develop a conceptual and draft purpose and need statement, identifies major environmental issues including environmental justice, initiates consultation with local officials, initiates agency coordination and conducts appropriate levels of public involvement.
 It identifies and evaluates alternatives, generates project cost estimates and recommends phasing priorities where appropriate.
+Meaningful long-range planning and visioning of corridors of regional and statewide significance is a priority through the Statewide Corridor Plan, providing a stepping stone to a future corridor-based Long Range Statewide Transportation Plan.
 The team oversees outsourced activities and works with the Highway District Offices (HDOs), Metropolitan Planning Organizations (MPOs), and Area Development Districts (ADDs) as needed to complete necessary tasks.
 Through analysis of data, sustainable and fundable projects will be identified.

-- Continue to develop and update policy and procedures for evaluating corridor level needs. - Conduct corridor, system, small urban area, districtwide connectivity and accessibility, data needs analyses (DNA), and other studies. - Respond to inquiries about corridor planning issues. - Identify, evaluate and prioritize corridor, system, and small urban area needs through data analysis and public involvement. - Oversee outsourced activities. - Continue to refine evaluation measures as an element of SHIFT 2.0 to score and prioritize sponsored projects from HDOs, MPOs, and ADDs for programming in the Highway Plan.
+- Continue to develop and update policy and procedures for evaluating corridor level needs. - Conduct corridor, system, small urban area, district- and state-wide connectivity and accessibility, data needs analyses (DNA), and other studies. - Respond to inquiries about corridor planning issues. - Identify, evaluate and prioritize corridor, system, and small urban area needs through data analysis and public involvement. - Oversee outsourced activities. - Continue to refine evaluation measures as an element of SHIFT 2020 to score and prioritize sponsored projects from HDOs, MPOs, and ADDs for programming in the Highway Plan.